COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 **Conclusion:**
 By combining Docker for containerization, Kubernetes for orchestration, and GitHub Actions for CI/CD, we have created a powerful, scalable, and automated deployment solution.
 This combination aligns with our architecture strategies, ensuring efficient, reliable, and scalable deployment for our dispute resolution engine.

+## LLM Technologies

+#### 1. ChatGPT (by OpenAI)
+**Overview:**
+ChatGPT is a state-of-the-art language model developed by OpenAI, capable of understanding and generating human-like text based on the input it receives.
+It can be used for a wide range of natural language processing tasks.

+**Pros:**
+- **Advanced Language Understanding:** Excellent comprehension and generation of natural language.
+- **Versatility:** Capable of performing various tasks such as summarization, categorization, and workflow generation.
+- **API Access:** Easy integration via API, enabling seamless embedding into applications.
+- **Pre-trained Knowledge:** Extensive pre-trained data, providing high-quality responses without needing extensive retraining.

+**Cons:**
+- **Cost:** Usage can become expensive depending on the volume of API calls.
+- **Dependency:** Reliance on an external service can introduce latency and availability concerns.
+- **Data Privacy:** Sensitive data sent to the model may raise privacy concerns, depending on the use case.

+**Fit with Architecture Strategies:**
+- **Versatility:** Handles multiple tasks required for dispute resolution, reducing the need for multiple specialized models.
+- **Quality:** Provides high-quality summaries and categorization, improving the efficiency of dispute resolution.
+- **Integration:** API access allows easy integration into existing systems, enhancing flexibility and scalability.

+#### 2. BERT (by Google)
+**Overview:**
+BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based model designed for a variety of natural language understanding tasks.
+It can be fine-tuned for specific applications such as summarization and classification.

+**Pros:**
+- **Bidirectional Context:** Considers the full context of words in a sentence, providing deep understanding.
+- **Customization:** Can be fine-tuned for specific tasks to improve performance.
+- **Open Source:** Available as an open-source model, allowing for on-premises deployment and customization.

+**Cons:**
+- **Training Complexity:** Requires significant computational resources and expertise to fine-tune and deploy.
+- **Inference Speed:** May have slower inference times compared to lighter models.
+- **Implementation Effort:** Requires more effort to integrate and fine-tune compared to plug-and-play solutions.

+**Fit with Architecture Strategies:**
+- **Customization:** Fine-tuning capabilities allow for highly tailored models specific to dispute resolution needs.
+- **Control:** On-premises deployment offers greater control over data and privacy.
+- **Contextual Understanding:** Deep understanding of language context improves categorization and summarization accuracy.

+#### 3. GPT-3 (by OpenAI)
+**Overview:**
+GPT-3 (Generative Pre-trained Transformer 3) is one of the largest and most powerful language models available, also developed by OpenAI.
+It can perform a wide range of natural language tasks with minimal fine-tuning.

+**Pros:**
+- **Scale and Power:** Large model size enables high-quality text generation and understanding.
+- **Versatility:** Can handle a wide variety of tasks including summarization, categorization, and workflow generation.
+- **Few-shot Learning:** Requires minimal fine-tuning for specific tasks, often performing well out-of-the-box.

+**Cons:**
+- **Cost:** High usage costs, especially for large-scale applications.
+- **Latency:** Potential latency issues due to the size and complexity of the model.
+- **Data Privacy:** Similar to ChatGPT, sending sensitive data to the model may raise privacy concerns.

+**Fit with Architecture Strategies:**
+- **Quality and Versatility:** High-quality text generation and versatility make it suitable for diverse dispute resolution tasks.
+- **Efficiency:** Few-shot learning reduces the need for extensive fine-tuning, speeding up deployment.
+- **Integration:** API access simplifies integration into existing systems.

+### Final LLM Choice: ChatGPT

+**Reasoning:**
+We chose ChatGPT for our LLM component for the following reasons:

+1. **Advanced Language Understanding:**
+   - ChatGPT offers excellent comprehension and generation capabilities, crucial for accurately categorizing disputes, generating summaries, and creating workflows.

+2. **Versatility:**
+   - Capable of handling multiple tasks such as summarization, categorization, and workflow generation, reducing the need for multiple specialized models.

+3. **API Integration:**
+   - Easy integration via API allows us to embed ChatGPT seamlessly into our dispute resolution engine, enhancing flexibility and scalability.

+4. **Pre-trained Knowledge:**
+   - Extensive pre-trained data ensures high-quality responses without needing extensive retraining, accelerating deployment and improving efficiency.

+**Conclusion:**
+Considering the need for high-quality language understanding, versatility, and ease of integration, ChatGPT is the optimal choice for our LLM component.
+Its alignment with our architecture strategies ensures that we can build a robust, efficient, and scalable solution for categorizing, summarizing, and generating workflows for disputes in our dispute resolution engine.